Justinhhhh/Justinhhhh/README.md

 ## Hi there 👋
+# - 🔭 I’m currently a senior student at Nanyang Technological University
+# - 🌱 I'm interested in AI safety, with a focus on large language models.

 <!--
 **Justinhhhh/Justinhhhh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.